Law Abiding Citizen: Release

-The film was released theatrically on October 16, 2009 in the United States.
+The film was released theatrically on October 16, 2009, in the United States.
 The first theatrical trailer was released on August 14, 2009, and was attached to District 9.

-The premiere was held on November 15, 2009, at the Cineworld complex in Glasgow, Butler's home town.
-Many British tabloids labeled the event as the "Homecoming Premiere", in reference to the Homecoming Scotland 2009 celebrations.
+The premiere was held on November 15, 2009, at the Cineworld complex in Glasgow, Butler's hometown.
+Many British tabloids labelled the event as the "Homecoming Premiere", about the Homecoming Scotland 2009 celebrations.

 Reception

 Box office

 Law Abiding Citizen grossed $73.4 million in the United States and Canada, and $54.6 million in other territories, for a worldwide total of $127.9 million.

 The film took second place in its opening weekend, with $21 million, behind Where the Wild Things Are.
 It went on to gross $126.6 million in total worldwide.

 Critical response

-Review aggregator website Rotten Tomatoes reported 26% of 159 critics gave the film a positive review, with an average rating of 4.3/10.
+Review aggregator website Rotten Tomatoes reported that 26% of 162 critics gave the film a positive review, with an average rating of 4.4/10.
 The site's critical consensus states: "Unnecessarily violent and unflinchingly absurd, Law Abiding Citizen is plagued by subpar acting and a story that defies reason."
-On Metacritic, the film has a weighted average score of 34 out of 100 based on 26 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 34 out of 100 based on 26 critics, indicating "generally unfavourable reviews".

 In his review for the Chicago Sun Times, Roger Ebert said, "Law Abiding Citizen is the kind of movie you will like more at the time than in retrospect."
 He then went on to say, "Still, there's something to be said for a movie you like well enough at the time."
-Ebert rated the film 3 out of 4 stars.
+Ebert rated the film three out of four stars.